 3. Know Your Triggers

-Certain people, situations, and circumstances may set into motion a seemingly endless stream of negative thoughts (or perhaps more than usual) so it’s important to be aware of them.
+Certain people, situations, and circumstances may set into motion more negative thoughts so it’s important to be aware of them.
 Perhaps encounters with your boss or making important life decisions causes you to become overly critical of yourself or to question your self-worth.
 When you’re aware of your triggers, you can prepare yourself and feel more in control of your thoughts versus falling back into old negative thinking patterns.

 It’s also helpful to identify which cognitive distortions, such as the ones mentioned above, you tend to repeat the most.

 4. Write it Out